 Want to know why professional investors win?
-They always have a plan to win.
+Because they always have a plan.
 Significant thought and effort goes into creating a competitive edge.
 They leave nothing to chance.

 If you think investing in websites is simply tossing bids at Flippa, you will be very disappointed.
 There are too many competitors, many of whom are either:

 - Entrenched in a niche where they have promoted their brand for years

 - Operating with insanely low cost structures below your cost of living

 - Massively over-funded and can bet you off the table in a showdown

 The good news?
 Nobody can be everything, everywhere, all the time.

 Your job is to find gaps and exploit them.